The Growth of Black Friday, and How to Make the Most of it

-Therefore, making sure you optimise your content and ad campaigns for mobile is increasingly important, Morgan emphasises.
+Therefore, making sure you optimize your content and ad campaigns for mobile is increasingly important, Morgan emphasizes.
 Marketers continue to regard mobile as an extremely effective channel to achieve cut-through with their audiences, with digital video proving to be a format often used to drive website traffic growth, attract customers and increase sales.

 In fact, over two-thirds of digital video advertising spending worldwide is now delivered through a mobile device.
 It’s easy to see why; video is easy to consume and can get a brand’s point across quickly; essential when consumers need to make quick purchases.
 Therefore, video content is a no-brainer when it comes to formulating your Black Friday marketing strategy.

-Continual improvements in technology mean brands can start to gather ever-richer insights on consumer behaviour that they are unable to gain from an in-store sales interaction.
+Continual improvements in technology mean brands can start to gather ever-richer insights on consumer behavior that they are unable to gain from an in-store sales interaction.

 “When it comes to Black Friday (or any other sale event), data is your secret weapon, providing valuable insights into what your customers are interested in.” – Nick Morgan, CEO of Vudoo.

-Tracking shifts in consumer behaviour and trends allows you to better engage with your customers to deliver personalised information about relevant products and sales discounts, Morgan said.
+Tracking shifts in consumer behavior and trends allows you to better engage with your customers to deliver personalized information about relevant products and sales discounts, Morgan said.
 In fact, 91% of consumers are more likely to shop with brands that provide offers that are specific and relevant to them.

-Personalised content can often mean the difference between a customer choosing you over a competitor.
-But, in today’s marketing world, “personalisation” doesn’t just mean a blanket email marketing campaign sent to your entire subscriber list with a consumer’s name at the top.
+Personalized content can often mean the difference between a customer choosing you over a competitor.
+But, in today’s marketing world, “personalization” doesn’t just mean a blanket email marketing campaign sent to your entire subscriber list with a consumer’s name at the top.

-You can personalise campaigns by creating targeted messaging and product offerings based on past order data, or by using a consumer’s browsing history to retarget them with items from similar product categories.
+You can personalize campaigns by creating targeted messaging and product offerings based on past order data, or by using a consumer’s browsing history to retarget them with items from similar product categories.